PhilippSeidel00/TimeSheetGeneratorGUI/README.md

 # TimeSheetGeneratorGUI

-TimeSheetGenerator is an application that checks and builds time sheet documents.<br> With this project I hope to increase usability by providing a suitable GUI as well as by adding some handy features.
+TimeSheetGeneratorGUI is an application that checks and builds time sheet documents.<br>
+The original TimeSheetGenerator offers a simple console based UI.
+This application aims to increase usability by providing a suitable GUI while also adding some handy features.

 ## Project State
-This project is actively worked on and has not yet reached a usable state.
+Usability has been achieved.
+Timesheets can be generated, and most errors are caught. <br>
+No additional features have been added to the original application as of yet.

+## Future Development
+New features will be added in the near future.
+Bugfixes will also be incorporated as often as possible.

+New Features will include:
+- [ ] Export to pdf format
+- [ ] Saving of static userdata, like names and departments
+- [ ] Saving of Timesheets as editable files for later use
+- [ ] Language selection at runtime
+- [ ] Dynamic coloring of faulty WorkSlices